sendgrid/sendgrid-google-java/README.md

 ### Using Bcc ###

-Bcc is used to send a blind carbon copy to an address
+Bcc is used to send a blind carbon copy to an address.
+Standard setBcc will hide who the email is addressed to.
+This is by design.
+If you use the multiple addTo, each user will receive a personalized email showing only their email.

 ```java
 mail.setBcc("foo@bar.com")